mikekwright/mikekwright.github.io/source/_posts/2013-10-16-static-site-meandering.markdown

 date: 2013-10-15 20:06
 comments: true
 categories:
-- Frontend
+- frontend
-- Research
+- research
-- Ruby
+- ruby
-- Python
+- python
-- NodeJS
+- nodejs
 ---

 So, I don't know if I want to say that I am "late" to the game, but I can honestly say that I am glad I have finally moved to a static site generator for my blog posts.
 Originally when I decided to use static github pages to host my blog, I had decided to be a little bit ambitious and create an entire system using angular and my "limited" frontend skills.
 However after a few posts and the issues that it raised I decided to move to an existing static site generator.